Investor Mindset: A Conversation with Frazier Group’s Family Office

 Discussions around startup financing are often dominated by venture capitalists.
 A lesser known but important segment of the venture ecosystem are family offices; private investment groups run by the independent and intergenerational efforts of a founder’s family.
 Supported by institutional-level of capital and robust, impressive portfolios, family offices are often seen as entrepreneur friendly, flexible, and long-term investors.
 Family offices are also the fastest-growing investment segment in Utah and an especially attractive option for young companies seeking Seed, Bridge, and Series A funding.
 They’re also the next topic for TechBuzz’s Investor Mindset interview series.

 To understand how family offices invest in startups, it helps to first know how they’re built.
 A family group is established when a founding family member has amassed a large amount of capital, often through a liquidity event.
 These funds are paid into a consolidating structure to hold the family assets, which enables better governance as the capital is managed and deployed.
-Family offices manage traditional asset allocations such as bonds, real estate, public stocks, and alternative investments such as Private Equity and Venture Capital.
+Family offices manage traditional asset allocations such as bonds, real estate, public stocks, and alternative investment funds such as Private Equity and Venture Capital.
 Most family offices also set aside capital for charitable giving.

 In recent years family offices have started investing more heavily into venture investing.
 The move to the venture investing world is often driven by younger, tech-savvy family members who are willing to take a more hands-on approach to investments in startups.
 Direct venture investing also allows seasoned operators to revisit their venture days by serving as advisors and consultants as they build their venture portfolio.